eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   has your data as outputs?
 This will help you both explore your data, as well as help you arrive at a reasonable model formulation.

 - Try to avoid correlated variables.
-Some of the more robust samplers (**cough** NUTS **cough cough**) can cope with _a posteriori_ correlated random variables, but sampling is much easier for everyone involved if the variables are uncorrelated.
+Some of the more robust samplers can cope with _a posteriori_ correlated random variables, but sampling is much easier for everyone involved if the variables are uncorrelated.
 By the way, the bar is pretty low here: if the jointplot/scattergram of the two variables looks like an ellipse, thats usually okay.
 It's when the ellipse starts looking like a line that you should be alarmed.

 - Try to avoid discrete latent variables, and discrete parameters in general.
   There is no good method to sample them in a smart way (since discrete